un4rch/openpilot_AdvExamples/README.md

 ## [5.
 Adversarial Examples Leading to Over- or Under-Braking (Theoretical Impact)](https://arxiv.org/abs/1807.00459)
 - **Incident**: Researchers showed that adversarial perturbations could alter the perception of nearby obstacles in autonomous driving systems, causing them to either brake unnecessarily or fail to brake when needed.
 - **Potential Openpilot Impact**: Although theoretical, this kind of attack could mislead Openpilot’s obstacle detection and lead to dangerous over- or under-braking, with severe consequences if exploited in real-world driving&#8203;:contentReference[oaicite:6]{index=6}.

-# Methodology

-A generical step-by-step methodology for researching and developing attacks, including the information gathering, tools setup, data collection, algorithm structures, and experiment results, can be found in [Methodology](docs/methodology.md).

-Then, **white-box** attack and **black-box** strategies against Openpilot are explained more deeply in the following sections.

 # Openpilot Internals